bbauska/W3Cx-5of5/README.md

 its content to rely on external, global variables, such as the canvas size.
 You could have passed the canvas as a parameter, but then you create more specialization: you have a Ball class for balls that can move inside a rectangular area that is a canvas.
-It\'s better to just pass the width and the height of the zone.
+It&apos;s better to just pass the width and the height of the zone.

 Anyway, if you plan to use your balls in another game, it is recommended